Unemployment Compensation Benefits Disqualifications

 How do you fight denial of unemployment benefits?

 If you believe that you have been wrongfully denied state unemployment benefits, you should contact an employment attorney.
 All persons have the right to appeal the denial of benefits to the state unemployment agency.
-An unemployment attorney can explain your rights and help determine your best chances of a successful appeal based on the facts of your case.
+Unemployment attorneys can explain your rights and help determine your best chances of a successful appeal based on the facts of your case.
 When filing a claim, make sure to provide accurate information such as your address, contact details, employers’ details, social security number, etc. If the authorities figure out you have entered inaccurate information, you may be disqualified from getting unemployment benefits.
 The guideline will be included in your disqualification notice.
-After submitting the application, the authorities will review the appeal and let you submit additional evidence that proves that you lost the job at no fault of your own.
+After submitting the application, the authorities will review the appeal and let you submit additional documentation and evidence that proves that you lost the job at no fault of your own.